-VI.3.2.
-Ivan Diamond, a neurologist at the University of California, San Francisco who studies ethanol addiction, finds that this and other substance addictions work primarily by stimulating ventral tegmental dopamine pathways, although addiction once established has other physiological effects.
-His laboratory has engineered neuromodulators that block the D2 dopamine receptors in this reward pathway; these will eventually lead to effective therapies for ethanol addiction.
-I cite this work because it shows, indirectly, the close relationship between these reward pathways and economic behavior.
-Diamond and his colleagues operate an experimental bar in which the spending rate is observed for alcoholics treated with various blockers; this rate is a very good predictor for the efficacy of the blocker.
+VII.3.2.
+Ivan Diamond, a neurologist at the University of California, San Francisco who studied ethanol addiction, found that this and other substance addictions worked primarily by stimulating ventral tegmental dopamine pathways, although addiction once established has other physiological effects; see Diamond and Gordon (1997), Appel et al (2004).
+His laboratory engineered neuromodulators that block the D2 dopamine receptors in this reward pathway; these may lead to effective therapies for ethanol addiction.
+I cite this work because it shows, indirectly, the close relationship between these reward pathways and economic behavior: Diamond and his colleagues operated an experimental bar in which the spending rate was observed for alcoholics treated with various blockers; this rate was a very good predictor for the efficacy of the blocker.

-VI.3.3.
-David Laibson and colleagues have investigated the processing of intertemporal choices.
+VII.3.3.
+David Laibson and colleagues (McClure et al, 2004) have investigated the processing of intertemporal choices.
 They find that choices involving delayed gratification are primarily processed in the frontal system, and those involving immediate gratification are primarily processed in the limbic system.
 Thus, eating a candy bar now activates the limbic pleasure center of the brain, deciding to delay gratification requires thought.
 Unless these systems work together in harmony, time-inconsistent behavior results.

-VI.3.4.
+VII.3.4.
 One of the interesting bits of contemporary biology has been the establishment for a variety of species of simple direct links from particular genes to the production of and receptors for specific neurotransmitters, and from this to specific social behavior.
-Specific genes control the production and efficacy of the peptide oxytocin in the brain, and this in turn appears to control sexual attraction and behavior in everything from fruit flys to voles to humans.
+Specific genes control the production and efficacy of the peptide oxytocin in the brain, and this in turn appears to control sexual attraction and behavior in everything from fruit flies to voles to humans.
 One may ask why these biological findings have any relevance to our discipline.
 The answer is that sexual reproduction requires close interaction between organisms, and to achieve such interaction requires a suspension of distrust.
 The oxytocin peptide appears to have the genetic role of promoting trust and bonding between the sexes.
-This is relevant to economics because trade, and more generally interactions in economic games, also involve elements of trust.
-Thus, in its fundamentals, the primitives of economic behavior and sexual behavior may be the same neurotransmitters and reward pathways in the brain.
+This is relevant to economics because trade, and more generally interactions in economic games, also involve elements of trust; see Kosfeld et al (2005), Eisenberger and Lieberman (2004).
+Thus, in its fundamentals, the primitives of economic behavior and sexual behavior may be the same neurotransmitters and reward pathways in the brain - shopping and sex share the same Dopamine reward pathways.

 In a study that strikes at the heart of consumer sovereignty, Ernst Fehr and associates (2005) administer oxytocin or a placebo to subjects, and then ask them to play the trust game.
-In this game, an investor is given 100 MU, and has the option of placing Y MU with an anonmyous trustee, who then receives triple this amount, and then chooses to send Z MU back to the investor.
-The trustee's game is a dictator game in which norms of fairness and reputation matter, but the rational response in a single-shot anomyous game is to return nothing.
+In this game, an investor is given 100 MU, and has the option of placing Y MU with an anonymous trustee, who then receives triple this amount, and then chooses to send Z MU back to the investor.
+The trustee's game is a dictator game in which norms of fairness and reputation matter, but the rational response in a single-shot anonymous game is to return nothing.
 By backward induction, the investor should send nothing.
 In fact, both the investment and the return are usually positive, with the level of investment higher in subjects who are administered the "trust" peptide oxytocin.
-However, oxytocin has no effect on play of the dictator subgame, where trust does not matter.
-The conclusion is that economic perceptions and decisions are sensitive to brain chemistry, and succeptible to chemical manipulation.
+However, oxytocin has no effect on play of the dictator sub-game, where trust does not matter.
+The conclusion is that economic perceptions and decisions are sensitive to brain chemistry, and susceptible to chemical manipulation.

-VII.
+VIII.
 The Future